faheemPakistani/rails-project/README.md

 ## To avoid errors:
 * Check you psql connection
 * Ruby version must be equal to the 2.7
+* Rail Version must be equal to the 5.2
+* Set configuration for email and cloud services (ask other dev for keys)
 * Check you have installed the active storage

-Things you may want to cover:
+## Things you may want to cover:

 * Ruby version